rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 ### Step 1: Trust the Spiceworks application

-Not setting the `X-Frame-Options` header allows any Spiceworks application to embed your cloud app in an IFRAME.
-This also means that any web site anywhere can also embed your cloud app in an IFRAME.
+Not setting the `X-Frame-Options` header allows any Spiceworks application to embed your cloud app in an <iframe>.
+This also means that any web site anywhere can also embed your cloud app in an <iframe>.
 How can you distinguish between valid Spiceworks applications and evil hacker empires?
 It starts with your Javascript!